-C4 Installing the Bottom Trim
+C4 Installing the Metal Bottom Trim

-a.
+- a.
 Place the bottom metal trim centered over the pre-drilled mounting holes.
-Tape the edges of the trim down to maintain the alignment.

-b.
-Using three trim screws provided, secure the bottom trim to the bottom edge of the cabinet.
+Tape the edges of the trim down to maintain the alignment. - b.
+Using two trim screws provided, secure the bottom trim to the bottom edge of the cabinet.
+If a plastic bottom trim is supplied, proceed to C5.